-Life in Da Nang, Vietnam, Digital Nomad Style
+Life in Da Nang, Vietnam as a Digital Nomad

-Our time as digital nomads in Da Nang, Vietnam was a huge period of personal growth for us.
+Our first 2 weeks living in Da Nang was a huge period of personal growth for us.
 Da Nang was not the easiest place for us to transition to and (after nearly a year of travel) we dealt with some of the most difficult culture shock we’ve ever experienced.
-Adjusting to life in Da Nang was work.
-The flavors I was looking for seemed hard to find, simple tasks seemed like mountains at first, and I found myself fighting the urge to take afternoon naps for the first time in a while.
+It was hard to find good local food where we were living, which made going out to eat very frustrating at first.

-After about 2 weeks we began to find our groove, settled into our Da Nang routines, eventually found some “restaurants” we could go back to, and connected with some fellow expats we could share a drink with.
-By the time we left, we were ready to add Da Nang to the list of favorite places we visited in 2017.
+Eventually we began to find our groove, settled into our Da Nang routines, found some restaurants we could go back to, and connected with some fellow expats we could share a drink with.
+By the time we left, we were ready to add Da Nang to our list of best cities for digital nomads.
 It’s amazing what a few weeks and a change of attitude can do for you.

 What you will find in this guide: